sinofool/build-openssl-ios/README.md

-build-openssl-ios
+OpenSSL for iOS
 =================
 Build openssl for iOS development
-Includes armv7 armv7s arm64 i386 and x86_64 support.
+This script will generate static library for armv7 armv7s arm64 i386 and x86_64.
+New Xcode7 bitcode feature supported.

-Script only, please download openssl from here: http://www.openssl.org/source/ Tested iOS SDK 8.3 and MacOSX 10.10
+Script only, please download openssl from here: http://www.openssl.org/source/ Tested iOS SDK 9.0 and MacOSX 10.11
 Tested openssl 1.0.2d

 Usage
 =================